DarwinInnovation/orthanc-export/README.md

 This script is designed to easily and automatically export, compress and convert files from an Orthanc DICOM Server.
 This could be for auto-import into other tools, back-up or to simplify accessing DICOM files for emailing.

-It is designed to communicate with an [Orthanc](https://www.orthanc-server.com/) to detect and download new DICOM instances, it can then export this to one or more destinations.
+It is designed to communicate with an [Orthanc server](https://www.orthanc-server.com/) to detect and download new DICOM instances, it can then export this to one or more destinations.
 Key features are:

   - Use of the [dcm4che tools](http://www.dcm4che.org/) to convert, compress or process images.
   - Output directory and filename can be templated, using any of the 'simplified tags' of an instance, along with some automatically generated helper tags.
-  - Symlinks to an output file can be generated to reduce disk space.
+  - Symlinks to an output file can be generated to allow multiple directory structures with minimal disk space.
-  - Multiple destinations can be described.
   - Destinations can be filtered by providing regular expressions that must match an instance's simplified tags.
   - A post-process step can be defined to automatically run another program on the generated file.